 —then complete a theology degree from home.
 Also, CDU recently introduced a new associate's degree program in Catholic studies designed to provide a way for students to earn the AA degree first and then move into the bachelor completion program, all at CDU.

 The B.A. completion program began in 2004.
-The first degree was awarded in 2006 and, as of 2013, 49 undergraduate degrees were awarded through this program.
-CDU’s undergraduate enrollment through mid-2013 was 116 students, and graduate enrollment was 149 students.
-When adding non-credit students, about 900 students take classes each year.
+The first degree was awarded in 2006 and, as of mid-2014, CDU has awarded 58 undergraduate degrees and the graduate program enrollment was 135.

 Students are mostly older adults returning to college, but not exclusively.
 The vast majority, not surprisingly, are Catholics, but there are a few non-Catholics as well.
 Students come to CDU as a way to increase their knowledge of the Catholic faith, as well as to bring this knowledge to their families and into their professional lives.
 Some students hope for positions in Catholic schools or other religious education programs.